hkirk/I4dab-slides/slides/01 - Intro/01-intro.md

     * 1: Passed with comments
     * 0: Failed - resubmit
 * Review, BB score 1 approved, 0 not approved.
-* Assignment should be handed in before deadline to be graded
+* Assignments should be handed in before deadline to be graded

 ----